neverRare/butter/doc/language/function.md

 ## Calling

 Calling executes the body of a function.
-Within the arguments, you can use either record syntax or tuple syntax.
+Within the arguments, you can use either record syntax (named arguments) or tuple syntax (unnamed arguments).

 ```butter
 report_favorite(name, favorite) => {